immunefi-team/Bounty_Boosts/ZeroLend/29068 - [SC - Medium] AaveOracle contract does not verify price stale....md

 # AaveOracle contract does not verify price staleness

-Submitted on Wed Mar 06 2024 08:02:31 GMT-0400 (Atlantic Standard Time) by @Paludo0x for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 6th 2024 at 14:02:31 UTC by @Paludo0x for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29068